TreyWW/MyFinances/README.md

 Before submitting a new issue, please:

-- Check for existing related issues.
+- Search for existing issues that might cover your topic.
-- Check the issue tracker for a specific upstream project that may be more appropriate.
-- Check against supported versions of this project (i.e., the latest).
+- Ensure your issue pertains to the current version of the project.

-Use the Subscribe button to stay updated on discussions.
-Keep conversations on-topic and respect the opinions of others.
-For urgent issues or those involving confidential details, please report them directly to the maintainers.
+For urgent issues or those involving confidential details, please report them directly to us on the details below.

 #### Security Vulnerabilities